 D3.
 Biointerfaces: Improving the Cell Adhesion and Avoiding Bacteria.
 What Kinds of Coatings/Surfaces Should be Used?

-Interaction between cells and biomaterials occur via the surface characteristics of the material, which include their topography, chemistry, mechanical properties or surface energy.
+What Kinds of Coatings Should be Used?
+Interaction between cells and biomaterials occurs via the surface characteristics of the material, which include their topography, chemistry, mechanical properties or surface energy.
 These interactions trigger desired or undesired processes.
 For example, they can induce signaling pathways to regulate cell adhesion, migration, proliferation and differentiation into specific phenotypes desirable for the application.
 However, they might also promote excessive adhesion of microorganisms forming biofilms that can lead to signiﬁcant health risks.
 Such interactions are greatly determined by the initial protein adsorption that occurs in a shorter time scale.
-Understanding of all these interaction processes and their correlation with the surface properties is key knowledge that will allow us to design novel surfaces or coatings to promote specific biological responses, i.e. design bioactive surfaces.
+Understanding all these interaction processes and their correlation with the surface properties is key knowledge that will allow us to design novel surfaces or coatings to promote specific biological responses, i.e. design bioactive surfaces.

 D3 Invited Speaker: